BubbleSquish/Bible-Fun/README.md

 ---

 ### 🏳️‍🌈 [**LGBT.md**](https://github.com/BubbleSquish/Bible-Fun/blob/main/Biblical/Christ/LGBT.md)

+> “Thou shalt not lie with mankind, as with womankind: it is abomination.”

 Why Scripture rejects LGBT ideology — from creation to Christ’s words.
 🛡️ A defense of God’s design: male and female, one flesh.